 Individuals and businesses are required to report the income they earn each year to the federal government, and in some cases, their state and local governments.
 Current tax laws direct people and businesses to return a portion of their income to the government to cover its costs of operation.

-Is my business required to pay income tax?
+Is my small business required to pay income tax?

 Most businesses must file and pay income taxes at the federal level.
 However, partnerships file an annual information return, which allows their partners to report their shares of the entity’s profits or losses on their individual tax returns.